pab1it0/awesome-a2a/CONTRIBUTING.md

-# Contributing to Awesome A2A Servers
+# Contributing to Awesome A2A

-Thank you for your interest in contributing to Awesome A2A Servers!
+Thank you for your interest in contributing to Awesome A2A!
 This document provides guidelines and instructions for contributing to this curated list.

 ## Guidelines